andrew-codechimp/HA-Battery-Notes/docs/index.md

 !!! info

-    If a template is specified then the battery percentage, even if present will be ignored when evaluating threshold and increased events.
+    If a template is specified then the battery percentage will be ignored when evaluating threshold and increased events.

 ## Community Contributions